 In 2016, the inspirational Nicky Spinks made fell running history by becoming the fastest person to run a Double Bob Graham Round.
-The 49-year-old cancer-survivor marked 10 years post-diagnosis by running the 132-mile Lake District route, which included around 54,000ft of ascent, in a time of 45 hours and 30 minutes.
-She took over an hour off the previous record set in 1979 by Roger Baumeister, who was there in person to support Nicky during her attempt.
+The 49-year-old cancer-survivor marked 10 years post-diagnosis by running the 132-mile Lake District route.
+It includes around 54,000ft of ascent.
+Nicky did it in a time of 45 hours and 30 minutes.
+She took over an hour off the previous record set in 1979 by Roger Baumeister.
+Roger was there in person to support Nicky during her attempt.

 Joss Naylor: “She’s got two legs like my own left leg, just the same.
 We could run forever, climb anything.”